Augie Tammariello

-Augie Tammariello is a former American football coach.
+Augie Tammariello is an American former college football coach.
 He served as the head football coach at the University of Southwestern Louisiana—now known as the University of Louisiana at Lafayette—from 1974 to 1979, compiling a record of 30–35–2.
 A native of Pittsburgh, Tammariello played college football as a guard at the University of Denver.
 In 1962, he was hired as an assistant coach at the College of William & Mary, where he worked under head coaches Milt Drewer and Marv Levy.
 He moved to the University of Colorado Boulder in 1968 to serve as an assistant under head coach Eddie Crowder.

-Since leaving college football in 1987, Tammariello has served as a insurance seller at a State Farm firm in Asheville, North Carolina.
+Since leaving college football in 1987, Tammariello has served as an insurance seller at a State Farm firm in Asheville, North Carolina.